 There is a short cutscene that takes place as soon as you enter the Phon Coast.
 A few Imperial airships will fly past and Balthier will reconfirm that they made the right choice by travelling to Archades on foot as they would have been caught had they travelled by airship.

 While you should definitely heed the warning mentioned above, it should be noted that you can already obtain the Zodiac Spear now that you have reached (or passed) the Salikawood zone.
-Check out the Zodiac Spear section for more information.
+Check out the Necrohol of Nabudis for more information.

 Enemies in this area:

 Save your game at the Save Crystal and proceed south into the next area.

 There isn’t too much to do in the Phon Coast other than to travel to the next destination.
 The final destination is to the east and it is called the Hunter’s Camp.
 Use the map below to help you navigate to it.

 You will need to travel southeast, though there is no harm in levelling up your characters and exploring the entirety of the Phon Coast.

 There are two exits at the southernmost section of the Reseta Strand.
 One which leads to the Mauleia Strand and one which leads to the Pora-Pora Sands.
 Travel to the Pora-Pora Sands in order to continue onward to the Hunter’s Camp.